libp2p/specs/pubsub/gossipsub/README.md

 ## In the beginning was floodsub

-The initial pubsub experiment in libp2p was floodsub.
+The initial pubsub experiment in libp2p was `floodsub`.
 It implements pubsub in the most basic manner, with two defining aspects:
 - ambient peer discovery.
 - most basic routing; flooding.